 - Personal or family history of gynecologic cancer

-Your gynecologist has greater expertise and training in managing these health conditions.
+Your gynecologist has higher expertise and training in managing these health conditions.
 They can help guide you to the most up-to-date treatments.

 You don’t have other chronic conditions

-However, if you have other health conditions, such as diabetes, asthma or heart disease, you may need a primary care physician to help you manage your overall health.
+However, if you have other health conditions, such as diabetes, asthma, or heart disease, you may need a primary care physician.
+They have the expertise to manage your overall health.
 It may be best for you to go to both appointments every year to ensure you’re getting the right care for your health needs.

 You love your gynecologist

 If you can share anything and everything with your gynecologist, you may be able to use him or her as your main source of primary care.
-It’s important that whomever you use as a primary care provider has your full trust so you feel comfortable talking about your life and health.
+Whoever you use as a primary care provider must have your full trust, so you feel comfortable talking about your life and health.
 Open communication and trust can help you receive care that is best suited for your needs.
-If you aren’t comfortable with your OB/GYN as your primary care provider, you should find a doctor who you can trust.
+If you aren’t satisfied with your OB/GYN as your primary care provider, you should find a doctor who you can trust.

 Find an OB/GYN who provides comprehensive health care at Women’s Care Florida.

-Your OB/GYN provides more than just pelvic exams and pregnancy care.
+Primary care vs OBGYN services may not be as different as you think.
+Your OBGYN provides more than just pelvic exams and pregnancy care.
 He or she can be your lifelong partner in achieving better health – from your first Pap smear to menopause and beyond.
-And seeing your gynecologist for primary care can make taking care of your health more convenient.
-That’s why it’s important to know the range of health services your OB/GYN can provide, and how these all fit together for a complete picture of your health.
+Plus, seeing your gynecologist for primary care can make taking care of your health more convenient.
+That’s why it’s important to know the range of health services your OB/GYN can provide and how these all fit together for a complete picture of your health.

-Next time you see your gynecologist for your well-woman exam, ask about these important primary care services, too.
+Next time you see your gynecologist for your well-woman exam, ask about these primary care vs OBGYN services:

 1) Heart health screenings

-Your gynecologist can help you keep an eye on your heart with blood pressure screenings, cholesterol screenings and blood sugar screenings to monitor your health as you age.
+Your gynecologist can help you keep an eye on your heart.
+They can screen your blood pressure, cholesterol, and blood sugar to monitor your health as you age.
 They can also give you advice and counseling on how to maintain good heart health through exercise, nutrition and smoking cessation.

 2) Thyroid screenings

-Your OB/GYN can help protect your health with vaccinations for illnesses like the flu, human papillomavirus (HPV), hepatitis and more.
-These vaccines are important for women of all ages and especially vital for women who are pregnant or planning to become pregnant.
+Your OB/GYN can help protect your health with vaccinations for illnesses.
+Common vaccines include the flu, human papillomavirus (HPV), hepatitis, and more.
+These vaccines are important for women of all ages.
+In addition, vaccinations are especially vital for women who are pregnant or planning to become pregnant.

-Every woman should start getting mammograms at a different age depending on their family history and other risk factors.
-Your OB/GYN can help you decide the right time to start this lifesaving screening and may even offer this service in their offices.
+Every woman should start getting mammograms at a different age.
+This heavily depends on their family history and other risk factors.
+Additionally, your OB/GYN can help you decide the right time to start this lifesaving screening.
+They may even offer this service in their offices.

 5) Nutrition counseling

 Good nutrition is key to a healthy life.
-Your OB/GYN can provide nutrition counseling suited to your stage of life, whether you are pregnant or facing the changes of menopause.
+Your OB/GYN can provide nutrition counseling suited to you such as whether you are pregnant or facing the changes of menopause.
 Good nutrition helps you maintain a healthy weight, stave off heart disease and even reduce your risk for osteoporosis.
 They can also recommend supplements like folic acid or calcium depending on your age and health goals.

 6) Mental health evaluations

 Conditions that affect your reproductive health might affect your mental health, too.
-For instance, premenstrual dysphoric disorder (PMDD) might increase your risk for depression.
+For instance, premenstrual dysphoric disorder (PMDD) might increase your risk of depression.
 Having a child may result in postpartum depression.
-Your OB/GYN can evaluate you for mental health conditions such as depression and anxiety and get you the care you need for better mental health.
+Your OB/GYN can evaluate you for mental health conditions such as depression and anxiety.
+Furthermore, they can get you the care you need for better mental health.